Inverting Data Transformations via Diffusion Sampling: Transformation-Inverting Energy Diffusion

-\draft{In words, the trivialized score at time $t$ can be written as an \emph{average} of the initial score $\nabla_\mathfrak{g} \log p_0$ over all possible starting points $g_0$ that could have led to the current state $g_t$, weighted by the conditional density $p_{0|t}$.
-Since $\nabla_\mathfrak{g} \log p_0 = - \nabla_\mathfrak{g} E$ and we can access $E$, this gives us a way to express the desired score entirely in terms of clean energy gradients.}
+where the argument of $\log p_0$ is interpreted as $g_t b$ for $b \equiv g_t^{-1} g_0$, and $\nabla_\mathfrak{g}$ is taken with respect to $g_t$. \end{restatable} A proof is in \cref{app:proof_trivialized_tsi}, which writes $p_t$ as a convolution of the clean density $p_0$ and the noise kernel $p_{t|0}$, then takes the trivialized gradient followed by the log-derivative trick.
+The result shows that the trivialized score at time $t$ can be written as an \emph{average} of the initial score $\nabla_\mathfrak{g} \log p_0$ over all possible starting points $g_0$ that could have led to the current state $g_t$, weighted by the conditional density $p_{0|t}$.
+Since $\nabla_\mathfrak{g} \log p_0 = - \nabla_\mathfrak{g} E$ and we can access $E$, this gives us a way to express the desired score entirely in terms of clean energy gradients.

 A key feature of our result is that, unlike the Lie-group extension of the target score identity in \citet{de2024target}, it applies to \emph{general} Lie groups and does not require a bi-invariant metric.
 The reason is in the use of trivialization.
-By always expressing gradients as elements of the Lie algebra, \draft{we can meaningfully average energy gradients coming from different points on the group without explicitly transporting vectors between different tangent spaces.} This removes the need for the right-invariance assumption used in \citet[$\S$A.4]{de2024target} to handle such transports.
+By always expressing gradients as elements of the Lie algebra, we can meaningfully average energy gradients coming from different points on the group without explicitly transporting vectors between different tangent spaces.
+This removes the need for the right-invariance assumption used in \citet[$\S$A.4]{de2024target} to handle such transports.
+We remark that a Lie group admits a bi-invariant metric iff it is isomorphic to $\mathbb{R}^k\times K$, with $K$ compact~\citep[Lem.~7.5]{MILNOR1976293}.
+This is a strong constraint.
+Many practical groups fail this, including the Euclidean group, the general linear group in $d>1$, the affine group, and the projective group.
+Many Lie point symmetries of PDEs, relevant to scientific applications, also fall outside.
+By contrast, our result broadly applies to these practical groups, as we demonstrate in our experiments.

-\draft{Based on the identity, we now derive a form of the trivialized score that is suitable for Monte Carlo estimation.
+Based on the identity, we now derive a form of the trivialized score that is suitable for Monte Carlo estimation.
 The idea is to rewrite \cref{eq:trivialized_tsi}, currently weighted by the conditional density $p_{0|t}(g_0\mid g_t)$, into an average weighted by the noise density $k_t$ which can be sampled easily.
 We achieve this by exploiting the multiplicative form $g_t = g_0 w$ for $w \sim k_t$, and performing a corresponding change of variables on the group.
-We leave the derivation in \cref{apd:trivialized_dem_proof}, which is based on a nontrivial extension of the Euclidean case in \citet{akhound2024iterated} to Lie groups.}
+We leave the derivation in \cref{app:proof_trivialized_dem}, which is based on a nontrivial extension of the Euclidean case in \citet{akhound2024iterated} to Lie groups.